2024 Hualien earthquake

 On 3 April 2024, at 07:58:11 NST (23:58:11 UTC on 2 April), a 7.4 earthquake struck 15 km south of Hualien City, Hualien County, Taiwan.
 At least 19 people were killed and over 1,100 were injured in the earthquake.
-It is the strongest earthquake in Taiwan since the 1999 Jiji earthquake, with three aftershocks above M_{w} 6.0.
+It was the strongest earthquake in Taiwan since the 1999 Jiji earthquake, with three aftershocks above M_{w} 6.0.

 Tectonic setting

 Taiwan has a history of strong earthquakes.
 The island is located within a complex zone of convergence between the Philippine Sea plate and Eurasian plate.
 At the location of the earthquake, these plates converge at a rate of 75 mm per year.
 To the south of Taiwan, oceanic crust of the Eurasian plate is subducting beneath the Philippine Sea plate creating an island arc, the Luzon Arc.
 At Taiwan, the oceanic crust has all been subducted and the arc is colliding with continental crust of the Eurasian plate.
 To the north of Taiwan, the Philippine Sea plate is in contrast subducting beneath the Eurasian plate, forming the Ryukyu Arc.